AP24110010310/Smart-Delivery-Optimizer/README.md

-# 🚚 Smart Delivery Optimizer Using Algorithms in C
+# 🚚 Smart Delivery Optimizer

 ## 📌 Project Overview
 Smart Delivery Optimizer is a C-based application that simulates a real-world delivery management system.
 It demonstrates how fundamental algorithms can be applied to optimize logistics operations such as order prioritization, delivery scheduling, package selection, and route optimization.